wlittler/HTMLIntroductory/syllabus/04 Project launch.md

 # Project Launch

 Now that we have covered the core concepts, we are ready to start building our first website.
-We will start from scratch, create a folder structure, add HTML and CSS files, and start writing code.
+We will start from scratch, creating the folder structure, adding HTML and CSS files, and then start writing code.

 It is very important that you choose a site type: organization, company, or personal site.
 Gather as much information and images as you can; they will help us to create the website.
 Having real content instead of using lorem ipsum and gray images makes a difference in the final product.